Craftsbury Chamber Players: Vermont farm ingenuity saves 2020 season

 “This is the essence of what this group started as,” explained cellist Fran Rowell, Craftsbury Chamber Players’ artistic director.
 “It was just getting music to people.
 You look around, and you can’t do it the way we used to do it, so you find another way.
 Who knows what normal is any more?”

-The Players’ next concert in the “There Will Be Music” series is at 6 p.m.
-Sunday in South Burlington at The Parking Field (across from Bread and Butter Farm).
-Fran, sister Mary on violin, and Mary Jane Austin on piano, will perform music of the Americas, short works by Victor Herbert, Amy Beach, Edward MacDowell and Astor Piazzolla.
+The Players’ series “There Will Be Music” features Fran, sister Mary on violin, and Mary Jane Austin on piano, performing music of the Americas, short works by Victor Herbert, Amy Beach, Edward MacDowell and Astor Piazzolla.
 Folks are expected to bring their own chairs, and donations are invited.
 Future concerts will be announced on the Players’ website and Facebook page.

 Although Fran and Mary Rowell are currently the backbone of the Juilliard-tinged Craftsbury Chamber Players, they were born in Craftsbury, where they grew up on the family farm.
 Both were members of the Vermont Youth Orchestra and then earned master of arts degrees in performance from Juilliard.
 Fran eventually became a member of the New Jersey Symphony while Mary, based in New York City, focused on a solo and chamber music career, with a specialty of contemporary music.